umbraco/UmbracoDocs/10/umbraco-cms/reference/configuration/modelsbuildersettings.md

 ## Debug level

-This setting specifies the logging level for the models builder, by default this is set to 0, which means minimal logging, anything higher that 0 means increased logging.
+This setting specifies the logging level for the models builder.
+By default this is set to 0, which means minimal logging.
+Anything higher that 0 means increased logging.
 Be aware that this setting should only be set to something higher than 0 for development use, not on live sites.